TownLake/blog-samrhea-legacy/content/posts/2023/2023-01-02-siri-purge/index.md

 ![First ChatGPT Question](./media/chat-gpt-one.png)

 * Instead of creating the workflow file, OpenAI just documented how to use `curl` to solve this.
 ChatGPT seems to have gotten a little lost between steps 3 and 4.
+The `curl` also excludes the inclusion of an email, which still works, but odd.
 * Interesting to see it use `DELETE`.
 Cloudflare recommends `POST`.
 I tried to search the Internet to see examples where tutorials recommend `DELETE`, curious where OpenAI learned this approach, and did find several.

 I nudged it to get back on track creating the file.